Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Sommerfeld Enhancement Computation

 \subsection{Basic Formalism}

-We now compute the indirect signals of $\gamma$-rays produced by dark matter (DM) pair annihilation in specific astrophysical environments, with a particular focus on the Galactic Center of the Milky Way.
-Our analysis includes the non-relativistic effect known as the Sommerfeld enhancement, which accounts for the resummation of interactions between initial states.
+We now compute the indirect signals of $\gamma$-rays produced by DM pair annihilation in specific astrophysical environments, with a particular focus on the Galactic Center of the Milky Way.
+Our analysis includes the non-relativistic effect known as the Sommerfeld enhancement (SE), which accounts for the resummation of interactions between initial states.
 This effect can significantly amplify the annihilation cross-section, making it a crucial factor in indirect DM searches~\cite{Hisano_2005, sommerfeld1931beugung}.

-Recent observational data from Fermi LAT and CTA have provided stringent constraints on $\gamma$-ray signals associated with DM annihilation in the Galactic Center, offering invaluable insights into DM properties and annihilation cross-sections~\cite{Silverwood_2015}.
-These observations underscore the importance of incorporating the Sommerfeld enhancement in theoretical models to accurately predict $\gamma$-ray fluxes.
+Recent observational data from the Fermi Large Area Telescope (Fermi-LAT) and the Cherenkov Telescope Array (CTA) have provided stringent constraints on $\gamma$-ray signals associated with DM annihilation in the Galactic Center, offering valuable insights into DM properties and annihilation cross-sections~\cite{Silverwood_2015}.
+These observations underscore the importance of incorporating the SE in theoretical models to accurately predict $\gamma$-ray fluxes.

-In the following sections, we review the formalism employed to calculate the Sommerfeld enhancement effect~\cite{Fujiwara:2023cns}.
-We then apply this framework to our model, evaluating its implications for indirect detection strategies using $\gamma$-ray observatories such as Fermi LAT and CTA.
+In the following paragraphs, we review the formalism used to calculate the SE ~\cite{Fujiwara:2023cns}.
+We then apply this framework to our model, evaluating its implications for indirect detection strategies using $\gamma$-ray observatories such as Fermi-LAT and CTA.